Nagell/portfolio-nuxt/README.md

 - [ ] Add Vitest and tests
 - [ ] Add i18n
 - [ ] Add color switcher
+- [ ] stats from vercel and cookie banner with cookie-control

 ## Setup